nodemailer/wildduck/emails/README.md

 # Default messages

 Add here default email messages that should be inserted to new users account.
-To test it out, rename example.json.disabled to example.json, restart Wild Duck and create a new account.
+To test it out, rename example.json.disabled to example.json, restart WildDuck and create a new account.
 Your INBOX should include the message composed from the example.

 ## Creating default messages